 If you’re looking to purchase a headlamp, you probably already know why you’re going to need it.
 Maybe you’re going to be tent camping, want a light in the RV in case the battery is dead, like to go trail running, or hike into the mountains to hunt early in the morning.
 Whatever your reason might be, there are a few things to consider, so let’s talk about them.

 Battery – If you need a headlamp for everyday use, I would go with a rechargeable option.
 Having to buy batteries every week will get expensive real quick, and it’s going to make you use the headlamp less.
-Although, if you only use the headlamp for three hours every weekend, modes, bands, and weight becomes more important factors to consider.
+Although, if you only use it for three hours every weekend, modes, bands, and weight become more important factors to consider.